Are Rhinoplasty Results Permanent?

 Benefits of Rhinoplasty

 Rhinoplasty brings with it a plethora of benefits, not just cosmetic but physical and emotional as well.
 In addition to increasing or decreasing the size of the nose, reshaping the nostrils, or fixing a dorsal hump, rhinoplasty can help reduce snoring, prevent obstructive sleep apnea, and eliminate sinus problems.
+As mentioned above, one of the biggest benefits of this procedure is that rhinoplasty results are permanent.
 Finally, the results often lead to an instant confidence boost, which often has the added benefit of decreased anxiety.